 Class D extinguishers use a ‘dry powder’ substance designed for metal fires.
 Metals burn at incredibly high temperatures causing even ABC dry chemical to simply evaporate on impact.
 So, Class D extinguishers have a special dry powder substance designed to crust over the burning metals even at extreme temperatures.
 This crust forms a layer between the metal and oxygen.
 This causes the fire to suffocate, and the fire will hopefully cease as it is out of oxygen – one of its important fuels for combustion to occur.

 Class K extinguishers use a ‘wet chemical’ substance designed for industrial kitchens.
 The active chemical in these extinguishers is potassium acetate, which acts on liquids that burn at very high temperatures.
-While many people mistakenly believe they need a Class K extinguisher for their home kitchen, this is not necessary (check your local authority’s requirements).
-Instead, most home kitchens are fine with an ABC extinguisher.
+While many people mistakenly believe they need a Class K extinguisher for their home kitchen, this is often not necessary (check your local authority’s requirements for what you need for your kitchen).

 Class K fires are not to be used on electrical fires.

 2. Ensure it has an Independent UL Rating

 Many websites recommend aerosol extinguishers that are not UL rated at ABC class – but we prefer UL rated ABC fire extinguishers for our home.

 So we ensure our extinguisher has a UL rating label attached to it.
 Preferably, for the home, we feel it should be minimum B:C-10 rated, or even a step up all the way to a B:C-80 rating.

 A minimum UL rating is often a requirement for commercial extinguishers.
 Even the US Coastguard uses UL as their certification benchmark for extinguishers on boats.

 3. Get the Right Size Extinguisher for your Situation.